clux/decay/Readme.md

 ````

 #### Usage
-Call it with the amounts of upvotes/likes + a Date instance representing the post/publish date of the item.
+Call scoreFn with the amounts of upvotes/likes + a Date instance representing the post/publish date of the item.

 ````javascript
 var score = scoreFn(upVotes, date);